Jesuit Education at Saint Columbkille

 Students are engaged in a thoughtful curriculum taught by exceptionally qualified teachers, all of whom are required to have a master’s degree in education.
-The faculty collaborates with the prestigious Lynch School of Education at Boston College, the faculty collaborates with professors and student teachers.
+As part of a laboratory school designation with the prestigious Lynch School of Education at Boston College, the faculty collaborates with professors and student teachers.
 State-of-the art facilities and technology support cutting-edge approaches to teaching and learning in the humanities, the arts, and the sciences.
 The curriculum explores innovative ideas against the backdrop of the Catholic intellectual tradition.

 of graduates attend Catholic, Independent or Boston examination schools.

 Where Children are Known and Loved